Halevy Life created this guide to help you find the best personal trainer for your specific goals. - Here's to good health!

 We’ve done extensive research on gyms in Manhattan that we feel possess some of the best trainers and environments for living healthier.
 Each have their own processes and specialties described here to help you determine which is the best place for you.

-Halevy Life, founded by Jeff Halevy, is NYC’s full service concierge health club for people who want the best.
+Apex Human Performance, founded by Jeff Halevy, is NYC’s full service concierge health club for people who want the best.

-Halevy Life is the only club in NYC to require a minimum of a Master's Degree in Exercise Science to be a Personal Trainer there.
+Apex Human Performance is the only club in NYC to require a minimum of a Master's Degree in Exercise Science to be a Personal Trainer there.

-Halevy Life is the only gym to ensure your fitness investment with a money-back 90 day guarantee.
+Apex Human Performance is the only gym to ensure your fitness investment with a money-back 90 day guarantee.
 At the end of 90 days if you have not improved in at least three out of the five quantifiable fitness measures (Lean Mass, Fat Mass, Strength, Cardiopulmonary Fitness and Movement Capacity) you'll get a full refund.

 State of the art fitness tests will shed light on your VO2 Max, Body Composition, and Resting Metabolic Rate.